yaraalaa0/ExpRob_CluedoGame/README.md

 - The hint obtained at each room doesn't have to be related to the type of room itself.
 For example, the agent can receive a hint (where, bathroom) in the kitchen.
 - Whenever a hint is sent to the robot, it is deleted from the dictionary in order not to be sent again.
   > This is only true for the three types of hints.
 The empty hint can be sent multiple times.
+- The robot only goes to the oracle when the current hypothesis is `COMPLETE`
 - The new current hypothesis ID is selected randomly from the list of possible hypothesis IDs.
 - The list of possible hypothesis IDs range from 1 to 10 and they can be modified in the beginning of [state_machine.py](https://github.com/yaraalaa0/ExpRob_CluedoGame/blob/main/cluedo/scripts/state_machine.py) The correct hypothesis ID is a number within this range.
 - Whenever an ID is selected, it cannot be selected again.